-New research by the Police Foundation and Perpetuity Research has looked at the police response to fraud and how it can be improved.
+Through a major research project Police Foundation and Perpetuity Research have looked at how the police response to fraud can be improved.

 The research examined the following: